Cyphs/SteamDeckSTR/README.md

 ### Already installed SteamDeckSTR before?

 Double click **Update SteamDeckSTR** on the desktop.
-It switches Vortex over to umu-launcher and installs GE-Proton10-34, keeping your Vortex mods and settings.
-Then set Skyrim Special Edition to GE-Proton10-34 in Steam (see below, Update SteamDeckSTR doesn't select it for you), update Skyrim Together Reborn and Address Library in Vortex, and run STR Post-Deploy again.
+It upgrades Vortex to 1.15.2 and switches it over to umu-launcher, installs GE-Proton10-34 and selects it for Skyrim Special Edition in Steam, keeping your Vortex mods and settings.
+Steam will restart.
+Then update Skyrim Together Reborn and Address Library in Vortex, and run STR Post-Deploy again.

 ## Generate the Game Data